-After thirty plus years as a professor and marine ecologist, I decided to write environmental mysteries because I believe that most scientists have failed to engage citizens in the reality of our most pressing environmental issues.
-Take climate change for example.
-Based on a recent poll, Gallup reported that over 40% of Americans polled said the issue was “exaggerated in the news”.
+After thirty plus years as a professor and marine ecologist, I decided to write environmental mysteries as a way to engage citizens in the reality of one of our most pressing environmental issues – climate change.
+Gallup has reported that over 40% of Americans polled said the issue was “exaggerated in the news”.

 Cold Blood, Hot Sea—the first in my Maine Oceanography mystery series—features amateur sleuth Mara Tusconi.
 Smart, stubborn, and loyal, Mara suspects that a colleague’s climate change research has something to do with his murder.
 Spruce Harbor, Maine is home to a colorful assortment of suspects.